mikalai-hryb/notes/terraform.md

 ### Imagine, you have a configuration-driven import.
 At what step will TF really import the resource?

 At `apply` step.
 Importing manipulates the Terraform state file during the apply.

+### How `refresh` is working?

+Terraform `plan` and `apply` operations run an implicit in-memory refresh as part of their functionality, reconciling any drift from your state file before suggesting infrastructure changes.

+TF locates resources with the resource IDs.

+NOTE: now TF does not overwrite the state file as part of `plan` or `apply`!
+It kind of uses `-refresh-only` flag.

+### What is the difference between `refresh` subcommand and `-refresh-only` flag?

+* `terraform refresh` automatically overwrites a state file without giving the option to review the modifications first.
+As a result, it could lead to a situation, when TF can drop all resources from the state file.

+* `-refresh-only` mode for `plan` and `apply` operations makes it safer to check Terraform state against real infrastructure by letting you review proposed changes to the state file.

+### What is the difference between a refresh-only `plan` and `apply`?

+* `terraform plan -refresh-only` only checks the diff between current infrastructure and state file, it does not compare state with the configuration
+* `terraform apply -refresh-only` checks the diff between current infrastructure and state file, it does not compare state with the configuration, it also check the diff in outputs